AgrowiseHackfest2024/agrowise-fe-hackfest/README.md

 ## How to use
 Access the Application: The Agrowise application has been successfully deployed and can be accessed at https://agrowise-hackfest-2024.vercel.app/
+Simulate Payments: For payment simulation, you can use the [Midtrans Payment Simulator](https://simulator.sandbox.midtrans.com/) .

 ## Running locally in development mode